Skip to main content

 Start with a square piece of paper.
 You want to cut this square into smaller squares, leaving no waste (every piece of paper you end up with must be a square).
 Obviously it is possible to cut the square into 4 squares.
 You can also cut it into 9 squares.
 It turns out you can cut the square into 7 squares (although not all the same size).
 What other numbers of squares could you end up with?

 Sometimes, to prove that \(P(k+1)\) is true, it would be helpful to know that \(P(k)\) and \(P(k-1)\) and \(P(k-2)\) are all true.
-This is certainly the case when proving something about a recurrence relation that is given in as a combination two previous terms.
+This is certainly the case when proving something about a recurrence relation that is given as a combination of two previous terms.

 Example 4.6.1.